MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/always-on-vpn-deploy.md

 - You must have an Active Directory domain infrastructure, including one or more Domain Name System \(DNS\) servers.
 - You must have a Public Key Infrastructure \(PKI\) and Active Directory Certificate Services \(AD CS\).
 - You must have a perimeter network that includes two firewalls.
-For more information, see [Remote Access Always On VPN Deployment Overview](always-on-vpn-deploy-overview.md)
+For more information, see [Always On VPN Technology Overview](../always-on-vpn-technology-overview.md).
 - Remote client computers must be joined to the Active Directory domain.
 - Remote client computers must be running the Windows 10 Anniversary Update \(version 1607\) or later operating system.
 - You must be prepared to deploy one new physical server or virtual machine \(VM\) on your perimeter network, upon which you will install Remote Access.
 This server must have two physical Ethernet network adapters.